Axel713/hook-up-in-north-sealand/README.md

 -   Responsive Design

-With a _mobile-first_ design principle in mind, the site's layout changes according to the display size, with the most important information shown on mobile-size devices.
+With a _mobile-first_ design principle in mind, the content dimension adapts according to the display size, with the layout adapting to larger resolution devices.

 -   Easy-to-the-eye colour theme

-In particular the blend of a white _with gray notes_ and black _with lighter than standard depth_ gives a relaxing reading environment.
+In particular the blend of a white _with gray notes_ and black _with blue notes_ gives a relaxing reading environment.

--   Covid-19 Safety information
+-   Google Map based tool

-A modal pop-up placed in the navgation bar informs users of Fit Fo Work's measures to in regards to Covid-19.
+A Google Map will display a different set of markers based on user's input.

--   Contact form
+-   Catch verification

-Used to book a massage trial.
-The form informs the user if they have not completed the mandatory fields of the form, for example: name, email address, etc, and an "Agree to terms and conditions" checkbox.
-Upon submission of the form, the user gets a notification that the form has been sent and should expect to be contacted by Fit For Work.
-It must be noted that the current form design is not fully functional (no backend servicing) due to my technology limitations.
+A tool to verify if the user can take his caught fish home or not.

 -   Social link